garoloup/SendToQNAP/README.md

 # SendToQNAP
 Manage Download station from browser:
-- configure IP & port, login and password of your QNAP
+- Configure IP & port, login and password of your QNAP
-- Use right lick on URL to send it to download station
+- Use right click on URL to send it to download station
+- List & remove current downloads
+- Test connection settings